Our two-acre farm and community hub in the heart of Roseland welcomes you!

 We also welcome students from local schools for field trips and group stewardship in our teaching garden!
 Please contact us to arrange a date ahead of time.

-Join us for drop-in volunteer workdays!
+Join us for drop-in volunteer workdays! (on hold during shelter-in-place)

 - Wednesdays and Fridays, 1pm – 5pm